tableau/TabPy/docs/server-install.md

 ## Starting TabPy

-To start TabPy with default setting run the following command:
+To start TabPy with default settings run the following command:

 ```sh
 tabpy